chef-boneyard/chef-rfc/rfc000-rfc-process.md

 other Chef ecosystem tools.
 You can always find the list of accepted RFCs at https://github.com/chef/chef-rfc.

+The specific projects covered by this process are detailed in RFC002 (Scope).

 ## RFC Types

 * A **Standards Track** RFC describes a new feature or improvement for Chef or